A couple of weeks have gone by since I saw this article in response to the airline crash in Europe.

 In short, your favorite team losing an important game may make you sad, or be disappointing, but it’s not depression.
 Missing a friend or loved one, missing out on a concert, having a favorite TV show cancelled, or favorite character from the show killed off, getting a rude barista at Starbucks that morning; also not depression.
 Can we just stop referring to every personal slight, or sadness, as “depression”?
 It’s no wonder society and the media don’t take depression seriously as an illness when everyone whines about how “depressing” their life is because they didn’t have a date that weekend.
 That is not depression, that is you feeling sorry for yourself.
 It is not the same thing at all and comparing that to someone who is dealing with suicidal thoughts and struggling every day just to stay alive is offensive!
 Seriously, just stop it.

 If we aren’t willing to confront this misuse of the word depression, how can we call for change in the world around us?
-Until we stop defining depression as anything but a serious mental illness, we can hardly expect anyone else to stop stigmatizing those who are suffering from it.
+Until we stop defining depression as anything but a mental health disorder, we can hardly expect anyone else to stop stigmatizing those who are suffering from it.
 I know I’m going to be very careful from now on when I use the word myself, I hope you will join me in doing the same, and encourage others to as well.